deislabs/wasm-linker-js/readme.md

 $ npm install @deislabs/wasm-linker-js
 ```

+> Note that in order to run the examples shown here, `binaryen` is also required
+> (`npm install binaryen`), in order to show the text format of the WebAssembly
+> modules.
+In real world scenarios that is not necessary, and the modules can be
+> compiled from their binary representation without additional dependencies.

 #### Defining a single import

 Assuming we are trying to instantiate the module represented in its text format